The mantra “don’t put all your eggs in one basket” can be appropriately applied to digital marketing.

 Some spurn paid social channels, but they’re absolutely an important component of a diversified strategy.

 For example, if your target customer is a younger demographic, you may want to explore platforms like Snapchat, TikTok, or Twitch in order to reach them.
-And if you’re targeting business professionals, then LinkedIn should be part of your strategy.
+If you're targeting business professionals, LinkedIn should be part of your strategy.

 Marketing vs. sales

-Don’t forget, your sales factor heavily into your marketing.
+Don't forget that your sales factor is heavily incorporated into your marketing.

 Depending on how your sales and clients are acquired, you will want to ensure your marketing gives your website or sales teams the lead fodder they need to succeed.